Library of Egyptian Secrets

 side of the pit facing the entrance I perceived a small aperture two

-feet wide and two feet six inches high, and at the bottom of the wall a
+feet wide and two feet six inches high.
+At the bottom of the wall there was a

 across the passage against the projections which form a kind of door,

 appears to have been used by the ancients for descending into the pit.
 From the small aperture on the opposite side hung another rope which

 reached the bottom, no doubt for the purpose of ascending.
 We could

-torrents of rain ran into this pit, and the wood and rope fastened to
+torrents of rain ran into this pit.
+The wood and rope fastened to

 it crumbled to dust on touching them.